Photos courtesy of Mike and Joan Sinnwell June 2010

 Northwest Mounted Police patrol landed in 1894-95 in Skagway and Dyea on way to Yukon to establish Canadian presence in area.
 First group of prospectors hike Moore's crude trail over White Pass.

 On Aug.
-17 of 1896 -, gold was discovered by Skookum Jim, George W. Carmack and Dawson Charlie on Rabbit Creek, later called Bonanza, a tributary of the Klondike River, 600 miles from Skagway.
+17 of 1896 -, gold was discovered by Skookum Jim, George W. Carmack and Dawson Charlie on Rabbit Creek, later called Bonanza, a tributary of the Klondike River, 600 mile from Skagway.

 Now Moore saw the opportunity and he opened his trail on July 14, 1897.
 This happened just two weeks before steamships Excelsior and Portland arrive in San Francisco and Seattle with famed "Ton of Gold", setting off Klondike Gold Rush.
 On July 29, 1897, when the mail steamer Queen landed these first anxious would-be millionaires on the beach, Skagua.